 These numbers tell us that a lot of libraries are using outdated web publishing platforms that are not only difficult to operate, but also are behind the curve when it comes to important accessibility and usability issues.
 (For a detailed resource on website accessibility standards, be sure to download our comprehensive eBook.)

 This is another compelling reason to update to an advanced CMS, such as eZ Platform.

 Overall, few librarians at the ALA conference told us that they are truly happy with their websites.
 Many rated the performance of their sites as being “just OK” even when it comes to basic design and navigation functionality.
 In fact, only about 20 percent said that it’s very easy for patrons to find the resources they need, as you can see in Figure 6.

 Most respondents rate the ease of navigation on their sites as being “just OK”

 Because we’re big believers in workflows that empower each team at the library to update their own pages, we looked at how respondents who manage their own content rated other aspects of their sites.
 In all, these users are pretty happy:

 - Half of them said it is very easy to find resources, compared to about 20 percent of overall respondents.

 - All of them said their site is accessible to those with disabilities, and 83 percent said it performs well on mobile.

 A modern library site that meets all your needs

 Clearly, running your libraries website on a modern CMS like eZ Platform has a lot of advantages -- ease of management, better user experience, and more flexibility in promoting your library’s events programming.
 We’d love to learn more about your library’s goals for its site.
-Contact us today to discuss your project!
+Read our case study about the Marigold & Peace Library System websites, and contact us today to discuss your project!